 Supporting customers in complex circumstances

-Lenders and their servicing partners have been dealing with an initial spike in demand for arrears management.
-Although that spike in demand has subsided slightly, the economic impact of the pandemic and the end of government support means there is likely to still be growth in demand.
-This expected growth in the coming months and years will be coupled with the additional complexities of arrears cases.
+Initially lenders and their servicing partners were preparing for an initial spike in demand for arrears management.
+Now, as that spike in demand has shrunk, the complexities of arrears cases is apparent.
 The arrears lifecycle is getting longer and more complex.

 Long-term impacts of Covid-19 on consumer finances